jaki2012/PartTimePlatform-frontend/README.md

 # vue-chartjs
 http://vue-chartjs.org/#/
-//TO-DO: replace vue-chartjs with chart.js since the properties of vue-chartjs is too less We even can not edit the fontsize inside a chart
+//TO-DO: replace vue-chartjs with chart.js since the properties of vue-chartjs is too little We even can not edit the fontsize inside a chart

 #colour matching schemes